Rebooting the thymus: mRNA therapy restores youthful T-cells in mice

 How Did the Scientists Make Their Discovery?

-The researchers compared the immune systems of young and old mice to identify three key signaling proteins whose levels decline with age: DLL1, FLT3-L, and IL-7.
-These proteins are responsible for converting cells into T-cells and supporting their function, as reported by Science Alert.
+The researchers compared the immune systems of young and old mice to pinpoint three signaling proteins whose levels decline with age: DLL1, FLT3-L, and IL-7.
+These proteins help convert precursor cells into T-cells and support T-cell function, as reported by Science Alert.

-Next, the team employed a complex mRNA therapy to produce the proteins (mRNA stands for messenger ribonucleic acid).
-This complex was repeatedly administered to the livers of older mice, triggering the desired signaling effect.
+Next, the team used a complex mRNA therapy to produce those proteins (mRNA stands for messenger ribonucleic acid).
+The therapy was repeatedly administered to the livers of older mice, triggering the desired signaling effects.

-is a powerful source of protein, even in older age.
-Moreover, blood draining from the stomach and intestines must pass through the liver.
-Accessing it during such procedures is relatively straightforward, making it an ideal target.
+The liver is a powerful site for protein production, even in older age.
+Blood from the stomach and intestines passes through the liver, and accessing the liver during such procedures is relatively straightforward, making it an ideal target.

-In older mice that received mRNA therapy for four weeks, there was a significant increase in both the quantity and diversity of T-cells.
-They responded more robustly to vaccinations and fought cancer tumors more effectively.
-These are signs of a strong, youthful, and healthy immune system.
+In older mice that received the mRNA therapy for four weeks, both the number and diversity of T-cells increased significantly.
+The mice mounted stronger responses to vaccinations and fought tumors more effectively.
+Those are signs of a more youthful, resilient immune system.

 Research on Mice